spenceryue/towerProject/README.md

 (3) Block.java<br>
 (4) TimeReporter.java<br>

 File 1 is the first version of the algorithm.
-It is able to solve the problem<br>
-using 10% of the available blocks.<br>
+It is able to solve the problem using 10% of the available blocks.<br>

 File 2 is the second version.
-It is able to build a tower using 70% of the<br>
-available blocks in just 3 seconds.<br>
+It is able to build a tower using 70% of the available blocks in just 3 seconds.<br>

-The key to solving this problem was to recognize that it is an adaptation of the<br>
-"Longest Increasing Subsequence" problem.
+The key to solving this problem was to recognize that it is an adaptation of the "Longest Increasing Subsequence" problem.